6 Tips for Thriving at Parties, Holidays, and Special Events for Mast Cell Activation Syndrome and Histamine Intolerance

 That way your histamine bucket is less full when you go to your event.

-Tip #6: Don’t forget about stress
+Tip #6: Don’t Forget About Stress

 Special events, holidays, and birthday parties can be stressful.
-So watch your stress levels.
+So, watch your stress levels.
 It is easy to forget how much stress can worsen both Mast Cell Activation Syndrome and Histamine Intolerance.

 And there is such a thing as “good” stress.
 This happens even if you have a great time.
 A lot of excitement can increase some mast cell activation.

-Give yourself permission to leave parties early or even just step away for a break.
 Think about quality time over quantity time.
 If you are pushing past when you feel well, you aren’t really the best company anyway.

 You also might want to drive separately or give yourself permission to take Uber or Lyft home.
 This way you aren’t pushing yourself to stay because others aren’t ready to leave.

-Be sure to take care of your own health first.
-You’ll be better company.
 And you certainly don’t want to overdo it at a work party or big family gathering.
 This could then cause you to miss time with your closest friends and family.
-Good self-care is important to model for your kids too.

-I highly recommend practicing some breathing exercises before and after events.
-This breathing practice has been shown in research to help calm Mast Cell Activation Syndrome and Histamine Intolerance down:
+This practice has been shown in research to help calm Mast Cell Activation Syndrome and Histamine Intolerance down.

-With these tips, you should be able to enjoy special occasions without feeling worse for it.
+With these 6 tips, you should be able to enjoy special occasions without feeling worse for it.
 Have a great time and remember that you deserve to take care of your health!

 I’d love to hear from you.
 What are your favorite tips for parties and events?